philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **8. Clean Up

-Make sure all the `.out` files have been moved into the `logs` directory
+Make sure all the `.out` files have been moved into the `logs` directory.

 ```sh
 cd ~/shotgun_PIRE/2022_PIRE_omics_workshop/your_name